stuycs-gh-classrooms/nextdw-p00-phyics-template/README.md

 Describe what your combination simulation will look like.
 Explain how it will be setup, and how it should behave while running.

 YOUR ANSWER HERE

-### Simulation 5: Combination
-Describe what your combined force simulation will look like.
-Explain how it will be setup, and how it should behave while running.

-YOUR ANSWER HERE